mcnairsa/100-days-of-code/log.md

 Completed the Company Webpage project, sort of.

 **Thoughts:**
 I've let this go on too long.
 Passing over these projects the first time through was the biggest mistake ever.
-Lesson learned ... perhpas.
+Lesson learned ... perhaps.

 **Pay Forward:**